 However, if being funny is among your skillset, then you know how to deal with students who are sometimes unbearable at times.
 Anyway, they are unique and you should appreciate them as well.

 Just make your students remember you as their brilliant funny teacher.
-I included brilliant in the adjectives because aside from being funny, you should be intelligent as well.
+I included brilliant adjectives because aside from being funny, you should be intelligent as well.
 Does that make sense?

 I find this way very important.
 Believing in your students’ innate gifts and brilliance can make a big difference.
 Upholding your students’ interests, talents, curiosities, and capabilities will help build their confidence which can make them do great things.